Linda Miller: Captured in stitch

 Degree Printed Textiles Winchester School of Art 1985-1988

 What is your chosen medium and what are your techniques?

 Machine Embroidery, sewing onto a heavy weight cotton using viscose, cotton, silk and metallic threads.

 How would you describe your work and where do you think it fits within the sphere of contemporary art?

 I make rich, colourful, naïve and humorous embroideries which contain figures set in the out-doors, always smiling and usually depicted within a story.
 Recently I have been including animals and birds in my pieces.

 Tell us a bit about your process and what environment you like to work in?

-I work in my studio almost every day; it’s a shared studio away from home, situated on the edge of a park in Winchester, Hampshire.
+I work in my studio almost every day; it’s a shared studio away from home, situated in the old Sorting Office building in the heart of Eastleigh, Hampshire.
 I like working with other makers and I also like working on my own too, I am very lucky to work in a shared studio with other busy artists in a creative environment.
 I can choose the hours in which I work in my studio to suit me, I love my time at home and I love my time at the studio, I love that in my studio I never have to tidy things away until I’ve finished what I’m making.

 Do you use a sketchbook?

 No, I draw onto big pieces of cartridge paper.
 I have never enjoyed working in a sketch book, I have always found them very restrictive and I don’t like the feeling of them being compulsorily!